SIBarcodeNetwork/ReadtheDocsMaster/Docs/biocode_plugin.rst

   :align: center
   :target: /en/latest/_images/biocode_fims_options.png

-This will auto-fill the Host box with "http://biscicol.org".
-Enter the FIMS Username and Password that Mike Trizna assigned to you during training.
+This will auto-fill the Host box with "http://www.biscicol.org/".
+Enter the FIMS Username and Password that Mike Trizna assigned to you.
 Make sure to click the "Save" box, and then the "Authenticate" button to ensure you can connect to FIMS.

 After authenticating, the Project drop-down will now be populated with only the FIMS projects that you have access to.
-Choose the project that corresponds with your country.
+Choose the relevant project.

 Tissue ID field
-	For "Tissue ID field", select "tissueBarcode".
+	For "Tissue ID field", select "tissueID".

 Specimen ID field
 	For "Specimen ID field", select "voucherID".